programming-for-bio/7-remote-subprocess/Code-Review/README.md

 ### 3. Make a copy of their Assignment notebook and rename it

 Please rename the file exactly as instructed below.
 Take note that you are changing the file name in the new copy so that instead of the other user's github username it will have your github username in the file name.
+Choose the notebook 7.2 file for your assigned student to review, but if that student's assignment is missing then choose any other notebook 7.2 from the Assignment directory to review.

 ```bash
 cp Assignment/<their-username>-7.2.ipynb Code-Review/<your-username>.ipynb